 Now for the really important part – the sticky stuff that makes it all come together (get it?).

 Of course, self adhesive vinyl wouldn’t be called that without the adhesive part.
-Once more there’s too many choices to care about (but we do).
-There’s removable and non-removable, water and solvent based, clear, grey or black tinted, high bond, low bond etc etc etc
+Once more there’s too many choices to care about (though we do).
+There’s removable and non-removable, water and solvent based, clear, grey or black tinted, high bond, low bond etc. etc. etc.

 Water based adhesives are normally used on mono- and polymeric vinyls.
 The choice of removable or not is purely a manufacturer decision mostly.
 Non-removable does not mean you’re stuck with that sticker on your beloved BMW for eternity, it simply means it’s a slightly more adhesive glue, and will probably take a bit more effort to remove.
 The adhesive is also one of the main reasons you might want to think twice about sticking monomeric material on your car.
 They tend to stay behind when removing the vinyl, and does not perform well with prolonged sun exposure/heat.

 Solvent based adhesive is the tougher, harder working between the two types.
-It’s not so prone to failure due to moisture and other environmental conditions.
+It’s also less prone to failure due to environmental conditions.

 So what gets used on your car?
 Magic glue!
-The clever scientiss have developed a unique adhesive for cast films that is repositionable with high bond properties and very importantly, easily removable!
+The clever scientists have developed a unique adhesive for cast films that is reposition-able with high bond properties and very importantly, easily removable!
 Remember, this doesn’t mean that the film will simply “fall off”.
-This special adhisve, paired with the cast properties of the film ensures a long lasting graphic, that will remain chemically stable for years to come.
-The film we use even has special channels embedded into the adhesive to assist with air pocket removal – no more bubbles!!
+This special adhesive, paired with the cast properties of the film ensures a long lasting graphic that will remain chemically stable for years to come.
+The film we use even has special channels embedded into the adhesive to assist with air pocket removal.